Mike McCoy (American football coach): Denver Broncos

-After the 2008 season, Mike McCoy was hired to be the new offensive coordinator and quarterbacks coach of the Denver Broncos.
+After the 2008 season, McCoy was hired to be the new offensive coordinator and quarterbacks coach of the Denver Broncos.
 In 2009, then-Broncos QB Kyle Orton enjoyed a career year under McCoy, posting career highs in virtually every passing category.
 The following year, the Broncos passing attack ranked seventh in the NFL, and Orton ranked fourth in the league in passing yards per game.
 McCoy revamped the Broncos offense in 2011 to accommodate Tim Tebow's skill-set, and the Broncos led the NFL in rushing.

 On December 31, 2012, Chicago Bears head coach Lovie Smith was fired, and the Bears asked the Broncos for permission to interview McCoy for the head coach position.
 In addition to the Bears, the Arizona Cardinals, Buffalo Bills, San Diego Chargers, and Philadelphia Eagles also asked and were granted permission to interview McCoy for their vacant head coaching positions during the Broncos' playoff bye week.
 When asked about McCoy being a hot head coaching candidate, Denver head coach John Fox responded, "he’s a heck-of-a coach."

 San Diego Chargers

 On January 15, 2013, McCoy became the head coach of the San Diego Chargers, succeeding Norv Turner.
 McCoy was the youngest active head coach in the NFL and the second-youngest in team history; Al Saunders was 39 years old when he became head coach in 1986.
-He earned his first win as a head coach on September 15, 2013, against Chip Kelly and the Philadelphia Eagles.
+McCoy earned his first win as a head coach on September 15, 2013, against Chip Kelly and the Philadelphia Eagles.

-Starting the season with a paltry 4–6 record, the Chargers won 5 of their last 6 games – winning 4 straight to end the season – and finished the regular season with a 9–7 record.
-McCoy led the Chargers to a playoff berth as the AFC's 6th seed.
+Starting the season with a paltry 4–6 record, the Chargers won five of their last six games, including four straight to end the season, and finished the regular season with a 9–7 record.
+McCoy led the Chargers to a playoff berth as the #6-seed.
 The Chargers had not made the playoffs since 2009.
-McCoy's Chargers upset the Cincinnati Bengals to a 27–10 victory in the Wild Card round.
+They upset the Cincinnati Bengals to a 27–10 victory in the Wild Card round.
 This was the Chargers' first playoff victory since 2008.
-The Chargers' win streak would end in the next round of the playoffs with a 24–17 loss to the eventual AFC Champion Denver Broncos.
+However, their win streak would end in the Divisional Round with a 24–17 loss to the eventual AFC Champion Denver Broncos.

-Despite their success in 2013, the Chargers went 9–7, 4–12 and 5–11 in the next three seasons.
+Despite their success in 2013, the Chargers went 9–7, 4–12, and 5–11 in the next three seasons.
 McCoy was fired on January 1, 2017 after their 37–27 loss to the Kansas City Chiefs.
-McCoy ended his Chargers tenure with a 28–38 record.
+He ended his Chargers tenure with a 28–38 record.
 A little over two weeks later, the Chargers announced their intention to move to Los Angeles after 56 years in San Diego, making McCoy the last person to coach a professional football team in the city until Mike Martz coached the San Diego Fleet of the Alliance of American Football in 2019.
-To date, he is the last person to coach an NFL team in the city.
+To date, McCoy is the last person to coach an NFL team in the city.